chichundri/Notes/InterviewQues.md

     - use join() method(disadvantage is threads start and end in sequentially)

 * Race condition?
-    More than one thread tring to access shared resource without synchronization causes race condition
+    More than one thread trying to access shared resource without synchronization causes race condition

 * Executors - creates pool of threads and manages life cycle of all threads in it.
 * wait until all threads finish their work in java using Executor framework?